-Rain Cloudy Partly cloudy Sunny Mist Lightening and Snow Wind Sunny
+Rain Cloudy Partly cloudy Sunny Mist Lightening and thunderstorms Snow Wind Sunny 2 (000000)

-thunderstorms

-(00)000

 Imagine that you are telling TV viewers about the weather.
 Describe the weather condition for each province.
 In each case, give a suggestion to viewers about what to wear for the weather condition.
 Tell them how the weather will affect tasks at home (e.g. doing the washing), or whether they should wear sun block.
-Tell farmers what weather they can expect.